chrisjsewell/docutils/README.md

 # docutils migration

-This package is a migration of docutils from <https://sourceforge.net/projects/docutils/> ti GitHub.
+This package is a migration of docutils from <https://sourceforge.net/projects/docutils/> to GitHub.

 It originates as a response to discussion in: